Anwarvic/anwarvic.github.io/my_collections/_speech-recognition/ContextNet.md

     on all depthwise convolution layers in the network.

 -   <u><strong>Swish Activation:</strong></u>\
-    ContextNet uses swish function with $\beta = 1$ defined below; which was consistently better than ReLU:
+    ContextNet uses swish function with $\beta = 1$ defined below; which was (according to the paper) consistently better than ReLU:

 $$A\text{ct}\left( x \right) = x.\sigma\left( \beta x \right) = \frac{x}{1 - e^{- \beta x}}$$